Sell more with better email & SMS

 Grammarly example

-Grammarly has a history of well-executed marketing efforts, and this email campaign is not an exception.
-The main goal here is to inspire free users to buy a premium subscription by showing a clear breakdown of its advantages, and adding a limited offer that invites subscribers to consider the opportunity.
+Grammarly has a history of well-executed marketing efforts, and this email campaign is no exception.
+The main goal here is to inspire free users to buy a premium subscription by showing a clear breakdown of its advantages and adding a limited offer that invites subscribers to consider the opportunity.

-With a concise copy and simple design, this email makes it easier for users to acknowledge the advantages of purchasing a premium and act accordingly.
+With concise copy and simple design, this is one of the email marketing examples that makes it easier for users to acknowledge the advantages of purchasing a premium plan and act accordingly.

-When presenting a limited offer, you have to make sure that you are showing the regular price as well.
+When presenting a limited offer, you have to make sure that you’re showing the regular price as well.

 2. Pipcorn Heirloom Snacks